 Details on the types of health issues or bereavement that qualify for a Deferred Candidacy will be available in the policy document to be published in the coming months.
 The intention of the policy is to provide opportunity, so the focus is less about documenting the reason and more about saving the competitor’s heard-earned spot in the competition.
 In the meantime, competitors with urgent questions or concerns are encouraged to write to us at [email protected].

 Yes, denied visas will be covered under the Deferred Candidacy policy.

-The Deferred Candidacy policy applies only to national champions who will represent their country at the world championship events.
+The Deferred Candidacy policy applies only to champions who will represent their national bodies at the world championship events.
 We encourage competitors with concerns about regional competitions to contact their elected National Body or Chapter representatives.